 We believe that the GP maintains the central role in patient care.
-We discuss the treatment plan with you, and if you are happy, we ask you to prescribe the medication (unless the Specialist is required to prescribe a particular medication).
-Alternatively, our Specialists can prescribe and mail prescriptions to the patient.
+We discuss the treatment plan with you, and if you are happy, we ask you to prescribe the medication (unless it is a particular type of medication the Specialist must prescribe).

-All you need is computer or tablet with sound and a camera.
-Thats it
+All you need is computer or tablet with internet connection, sound, a microphone and a camera.
+That’s it.

 Dokotela’s aim is to make telehealth hassle-free.
 We take care of all the administration so that you can focus on providing high-quality care to your patients.